Mental Health Facilities Newburyport, MA

 Family Continuity - 15.5 miles from Newburyport, MA

 Family Continuity is a mental health clinic in Lawrence, Massachusetts, located at 360 Merrimack Street, Building 9, Entry J, 1843.
 Family Continuity offers outpatient treatment.
-Family Continuity provides individual psychotherapy, dialectical behavior therapy and behavior modification to seniors 65 or older, young adults and adults.
+Family Continuity provides activity therapy, psychotropic medication and trauma therapy to young adults, adults and children / adolescents.
 Family Continuity also supports children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services provided by Family Continuity include case management, court-ordered outpatient treatment and family psychoeducation.
+Some other services provided by Family Continuity include family psychoeducation, case management and court-ordered outpatient treatment.

 Learn More